AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 approached him."
 He copied, for the great library in Caesarea, most of Origen\'s manuscripts, with his own hands.

+## Eusebius.

 Eusebius was probably born in Caesarea.
 He was a friend of Origen, and fellow-teacher with him in the Caesarean school, and published with Pamphilus a glowing defense of Origen in six books, of which five are lost.
 He also copied and edited many of his works.
-Dr. Beecher, in his
-\"History of Future Retribution,\" asserts the Universalism of Eusebius, though Dr. Ballou, in his \"Ancient History\" does not quote him.
+Dr. **Beecher**, in his *History of Future Retribution*, asserts the Universalism of Eusebius, though Dr. **Ballou**, in his *Ancient History* does not quote him.

-On I Cor.
-15:28, Eusebius says: "If the subjection of the Son to the Father means union with him, then the subjection of all to the Son means union with him....
+On 1 Corinthians 15:28, Eusebius says: "If the subjection of the Son to the Father means union with him, then the subjection of all to the Son means union with him....
 Christ is to subject all things to himself.
-We ought to conceive of this as such a salutary subjection as that by which the Son will be subject to him who subjects all to him."[^297] Again on Psalm 2: \"The Son breaking in pieces his enemies for the sake of remolding them as a potter his own work, as Jer.
-18:6, is to restore them once more to their former state.\" Jerome distinctly says of
+We ought to conceive of this as such a salutary subjection as that by which the Son will be subject to him who subjects all to him."[^297] Again on Psalm 2: "The Son breaking in pieces his enemies for the sake of remolding them as a potter his own work, as Jer.
+18:6, is to restore them once more to their former state."
+Jerome distinctly says of
-Eusebius: \"He, in the most evident manner, acquiesced in Origen\'s tenets.\" His understanding of terms is seen where he twice calls the fire that consumed two martyrs \"unquenchable\" (*asbesto puri*).
+Eusebius: "He, in the most evident manner, acquiesced in Origen\'s tenets."
+His understanding of terms is seen where he twice calls the fire that consumed two martyrs \"unquenchable\" (*asbesto puri*).

 Eusebius is as severe in describing the sinner\'s woes as Augustine himself.
-He says: \"Who those were (whose worm dieth not) he showed in the beginning of the prophecy, 'I have nourished and brought up children and they have set me at nought.'
+He says: "Who those were (whose worm dies not) he showed in the beginning of the prophecy, 'I have nourished and brought up children and they have set me at nought.'
 He spoke darkly then of those of the Jews who set at nought the saving grace.
-Which end of the ungodly our Savior himself also appoints in the Gospel, saying to those who shall stand on the left hand, 'Go ye into the *aionian* fire, prepared for the devil and his angels.'
+Which end of the ungodly our Savior himself also appoints in the Gospel, saying to those who shall stand on the left hand, 'Go you into the *aionian* fire, prepared for the devil and his angels.'
 As then the fire is said to be *aionian*, so here
 \'unquenchable,\' one and the same substance encircling them according to the Scriptures.\"